Florence Court: Cane Cottage

 An 18th-century cottage built from bamboo was formerly located west of the house.
 It served as a tea house but fell into disrepair during the second half of the 20th century and was demolished in the 1970s.

 Lady Well

 The Lady Well is a natural spring well located approximately three quarters of a mile east of the house at the bottom of the Broad Meadow.

 Park

 Landscape

 The 18th-century landscaped park is framed by Benauglin and Cuilcagh mountains.
 It was laid out c.
-1778–80 by William King for the 1st Earl.
+1778–80 by William King for William Cole, 1st Earl of Enniskillen.
 King's work included the present undulating main drive, replacing the earlier straight east avenue which ran from the centre of the main front of the house.
 The path of the original drive remains visible on aerial photographs.

 The Larganess and Finglass rivers flow through the estate, most of which is occupied by pasture and forestry, principally Larch.
 The Glen Wood nature reserve is a semi-natural oak woodland conserved by the Forestry Service near to the old deer park on the southwest edge of the demesne.